shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 ![image](../../../.gitbook/assets/Tezos-nft-marketplace-mint-nft.png)

-##### Displaying the NFTs in home
+## Displaying the NFTs in home
-As we have already stored the data in our redux store.
+As we have already stored the data in our Redux store.
 We can display it in our Home.
 We can first create a section component to render the NFTs.

 Let us create a `Token_card.js` file in sections.
 This component will be really simple without any logic.
 We will show details of our NFT here.
 Let us write this out.